-Shoulder replacement is joint replacement surgery to treat conditions such as arthritis of the shoulder, rotator cuff tear and fracture of the shoulder blade.
+Shoulder replacement is joint replacement surgery used to treat conditions such as arthritis of the shoulder, osteonecrosis, rotator cuff arthropathy and severe fractures of the shoulder.
 These conditions can cause severe shoulder pain, hinder the normal range of motion and affect your daily activities and sleep.
 Shoulder replacement surgery is often recommended if other nonsurgical treatments or surgeries have failed and the patient continues to experience severe symptoms.

 According to the Agency for Healthcare Research and Quality, about 53,000 people in the United States have shoulder replacement surgery each year.